akshaymarch7/project-ideas/find-simran.md

 - Intergate with Leetcode/Hackeerrank/ Github
 - - Bookmark
 - Connect/Caht
-- iff both swipe right the nonly you can chat
+- if both swipe right the nonly you can chat
 - Showcase projects

 Make money: